hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 * `pvalue`: Wald test p-value
 * `padj`: BH adjusted p-values

+In the next few sections, we'll discuss in a bit more depth about some of these columns and what is being reported.

 ## P-values

-Although the fold changes provided is important to know, ultimately the **p-adjusted values should be used to determine significant genes**.
+Ultimately the **p-adjusted values should be used to determine significant genes**.
 The significant genes can be output for visualization and/or functional analysis.

 The first most important column in this table is p-value and adjusted p-value.
 Show how you can change p.adjust.
 Note that there are some NA values for pval and padj -- WHY?